evgenyneu/Cosmos/README.md

 #### Star image file

-A image of a golden star with rounded corners used in the demo app is available in [Sketch and PNG formats](https://github.com/evgenyneu/Cosmos/tree/show-image/graphics/Stars/GoldStar).
-Feel free to use it in your app.
+Images of for the golden star with rounded corners used in the demo app are available in [Sketch and PNG formats](https://github.com/evgenyneu/Cosmos/tree/show-image/graphics/Stars/GoldStar).

 <img src='https://github.com/evgenyneu/Cosmos/raw/show-image/graphics/Screenshots/cosmos_star_rating_from_image.png' alt='Displaying stars from images' width='350'>